stoolap/stoolap/docs/_docs/index.md

 ## What is Stoolap?

 Stoolap is a modern embedded SQL database that provides full ACID transactions with MVCC, a sophisticated cost-based query optimizer, and features that rival established databases like PostgreSQL and DuckDB.
-Built entirely in Rust with zero unsafe code, Stoolap features:
+Built entirely in Rust with minimal unsafe code (only for FFI and performance-critical hot paths), Stoolap features:

 - **Multiple Index Types**: B-tree, Hash, and Bitmap indexes with automatic type selection
 - **Multi-Column Indexes**: Composite indexes for complex query patterns